sanidhya-sitaula/predictinsurance/README.md

 # Insurance Predictor

 This webpage predicts your probability of filing an insurance claim in the near future and the amount of insurance you are likely to file.
-It was powered by Flask.
+It is powered by Flask.